pytorch/TensorRT/docsrc/tutorials/serve_torch_tensorrt_models_triton.rst

-Deploying a Torch-TensorRT model (to Triton)
+Serving Torch-TensorRT models with Triton
 ============================================

 Optimization and deployment go hand in hand in a discussion about Machine Learning infrastructure.
-Once network level optimzation are done to get the maximum performance, the next step would be to deploy it.
+Once network level optimizations are done to get the maximum performance, the next step would be to deploy it.

-However, serving this optimized model comes with it's own set of considerations and challenges like: building an infrastructure to support concorrent model executions, supporting clients over HTTP or gRPC and more.
+However, serving this optimized model comes with it's own set of considerations and challenges like: building an infrastructure to support concurrent model executions, supporting clients over HTTP or gRPC and more.

 The `Triton Inference Server <https://github.com/triton-inference-server/server>`__ solves the aforementioned and more.
 Let's discuss step-by-step, the process of optimizing a model with Torch-TensorRT, deploying it on Triton Inference Server, and building a client to query the model.

 Step 1: Optimize your model with Torch-TensorRT
 -----------------------------------------------